 Pastor Hovsepian held important positions in the Iranian Church.
 On various occasions, he stated that he was willing to go to the utmost for his faith and for the church.
 His wife reflects, “Haik repeatedly said, ‘We don’t have to be afraid.
 We must trust in God.’
 But in my heart, I was afraid.
-Haik was full of love for people, even for his Muslim neighbours.
+Haik was full of love for people, even for his Muslim neighbors.
 They were welcome at the church; they knew that he would help them even in times of difficulty.”

 The day that Haik left to collect a friend from the airport and never came back is deeply engraved on the memory of the widow and her children.
 At the police station, the eldest son, Joseph, was only shown a photo of his father.
 According to the police, the body of Pastor Hovsepian had been found in an alleyway in Teheran.

 Takoosh says, “I only had hatred in my heart, hatred for my enemies who had murdered Haik.
 I was not able to forgive them.
 I prayed with my lips, ‘God, give me the strength to forgive,’ but before I prayed, in my imagination I saw myself throwing mud at them.
 But one day a miracle happened.
 God taught me how I could forgive my enemies.
 I was asking for something which on the deepest level I did not want to ask for.
 But gradually, in a process of ups and downs which took months, God gave me the strength to pray more and more with my heart for those who had murdered my husband.
 God answered this prayer.

 “Then I was no longer praying only with my lips, but from the depths of my heart.
 I had learned not only to trust in God and to lean on Him but also how I can forgive my enemies.”